FERRY + HOTEL

 Yearly, up to 12.7 million tonnes of plastic enters our oceans.
 It escapes from landfill sites, floats down our drains, ends up in rivers and makes its way into our oceans.
-A lot of plastic waste is invisible to the naked eye, it collects in ocean gyres, where marine life feed.
-It’s not only the plastic bottles and straws you use, but the microbeads in your cosmetics, the fibers in your clothing and in your tea bags.
+A lot of plastic waste is invisible to the naked eye, it collects in ocean gyres, where marine life feeds.
+It’s not only the single-use plastic, such as plastic bottles and straws you use but the microbeads in your cosmetics, the fibres in your clothing and in your teabags.
 As only 1% of this plastic floats, everything else sinks to the floor polluting the most remote places on earth.

 At the rate we’re still using plastic, the problem is set to increase tenfold.
-The impact this has on the eco system, marine life and humans is potentially irreversible.
+The impact this has on the ecosystem, marine life and humans are potentially irreversible.

 It’s bigger than Texas and around 3 times the size of France.

 It contains 8 trillion bits of plastic, weighing more than 80,000 tonnes.